Introducing our first Community Initiative

 #OwnVoices means books featuring underrepresented characters are written by authors who share the same marginalized identities as those characters, rather than a person who is not a member of that group writing as a character from an underrepresented group.
 (This concept was originally called #Ownvoices by writer Corinne Duyvis.)

-MSH LIL, installed in December 2020, is located in front of the historical chapel (site of the future Cultural Alliance Arts Center) Medfield State Hospital.
+MSH LIL, installed in December 2020, is located in front of the historical chapel at Bellforge (site of the future Cultural Alliance Arts Center) on the former Medfield State Hospital campus.

 LIL List of Books